Identification of inertial modes in the solar convection zone: Introduction

 \section{Introduction}

-The Coriolis forces in any rotating fluid body, from planetary cores and atmospheres to stars, support the presence of inertial waves.
+The Coriolis force in any rotating fluid body, from planetary cores and atmospheres to stars, supports the presence of inertial waves.
 Rossby waves, common in the Earth's atmosphere, are a particular subset of inertial waves.
 In the astrophysical literature Rossby waves are referred to as \emph{r-modes}, while the more general class of inertial waves are known, a bit confusingly, as \emph{generalized r-modes} \citep{lockitch1999}.
 Rossby waves play a fundamental role in the emission of gravitational waves in neutron stars \citep{andersson1997}, they have a major influence on Earth's weather \citep{michel2011}, and may be even present in the fluid cores of terrestrial planets affecting their global rotation \citep{triana2021}.

-Retrograde-propagating vorticity waves, \emph{symmetric} with respect to the equator, have been observed and identified a few years ago as Rossby waves in the Sun by \cite{Loptien+18} and further confirmed by \cite{Hathaway+21}.
-This discovery is highly relevant since Rossby waves are sensitive to turbulent flows, as opposed to the acoustic (p) modes also present in the solar convective zone.
+Retrograde-propagating vorticity waves, \emph{symmetric} with respect to the equator, have been observed and identified a few years ago as Rossby waves in the Sun by \cite{Loptien+18} and further confirmed by \cite{Hathaway+21} and \cite{gizon2021}.
+This discovery is highly relevant since {the damping rate of} Rossby waves is sensitive to turbulent flows, as opposed to the acoustic (p) modes also present in the solar convective zone.
 Thus, the observation and careful characterization of solar Rossby waves might be instrumental for the understanding of the internal solar dynamics so far elusive for traditional p mode helioseismology.

-More recently, \cite{Hanson+22} provided observational evidence of a distinct set of \textbf{h}igh-\textbf{f}requency, \textbf{r}etrograde-propagating (HFR) vorticity waves, penetrating at least to 3\% of the solar radius, but this time with an \emph{antisymmetric} vorticity with respect to the equator.
+More recently, \cite{Hanson+22} provided observational evidence of a distinct set of High-Frequency, Retrograde-propagating (HFR) vorticity waves, penetrating at least to 3\% of the solar radius, but this time with an \emph{antisymmetric} vorticity with respect to the equator.
 However, the identification of these waves was left as an open question.
 They do not seem to fit the classical Rossby wave dispersion relation that, contrastingly, worked so well for the symmetric-vorticity waves described by \cite{Loptien+18}.